Adventures in a Messy Life

 Charlemagne history lesson

-History is an odd thing, there’s some people we know there names and they were pivotal to history, but we don’t know why.
+History is an odd thing, there are some people we know their names and they were pivotal to history, but we don’t know why.
 That was Charlemagne for me.
 I know he was a king somewhere after the fall of Rome and before the Protestant Reformation, but that’s a span of 1000 years to place him in.
-Here’s our Charlemagne history lesson.
+Here’s our Charlemagne history lesson as I slowly learned more about the Middle Ages.

 Who is Charlemagne?